rguptaaccountcontrol/HttpPlatformHandler/README.md

 2. Place the <b>web.config file at the location of the nodejs pgm</b>.
 See below.
-a.	app.js is the nodejs pgm.
-In that is the web.config file.
+<br> #	app.js is the nodejs pgm.
+In the same folder as the app is the web.config file.

  ![Alt text](img/img2.jpg?raw=true "Title")

 See the web.config file below. <b>The processPath and the argument should be exactly as shown</b>.
 The <b>path for app.js is relative as shown by “.\”</b>. <b>I tried putting the full path, and it did not work.</b>